-Homemade soft molasses cookies with crackly tops are super chewy, perfectly spiced, and incredibly easy to make.
+Homemade soft molasses cookies with crackly tops are super chewy and perfectly spiced.
 They stay seriously soft for days– if they last that long– and are always a holiday favorite.

 Molasses cookies have always been my top choice because they bring me right back to my childhood.
 I grew up helping my mom bake them.
-After rolling the dough in the sugar and watching them bake through the little oven window, my sweet reward was biting into a warm and chewy cookie fresh from the oven.
-In addition to the nostalgia, their chewy and soft texture paired with the warm spices and cozy molasses puts them above any other cookie.
+After rolling the dough in the sugar and watching them bake through the little oven window, my sweet reward was biting into a warm cookie fresh from the oven.
+In addition to the nostalgia, the soft texture paired with cozy molasses puts them above any other cookie.

 Molasses Cookie Comparison

-Since they’re a favorite, I have plenty gingersnappy/molasses cookie recipes on my website and in my cookbooks.
+Since they’re a favorite, I have plenty gingersnap/molasses cookie recipes on my website and in my cookbooks.
 Most stem from the same-ish recipe with the exception of the crisp variety.
-(Soooo crisp!)
 Let’s review what makes each undeniably delicious:

-- Soft White Chocolate Chip Molasses Cookies: Studded with white chocolate chips, these cookies are tender, lusciously soft, and mega chewy.
+- Soft White Chocolate Chip Molasses Cookies: Studded with white chocolate chips, these cookies are lusciously soft and mega chewy.
 You’ll love the combination of cozy spices and white chocolate.

-- Caramel Molasses Cookies: We’re combining molasses and caramel in this soft, crinkly-topped cookie recipe.
+- Caramel Molasses Cookies: We’re combining molasses and caramel in this crinkly-topped cookie.

-- Soft Gingersnap Molasses Cookies: These cute cookies are fat and fluffy!
-They’re mega soft and mega flavorful.
+- Soft Gingersnap Molasses Cookies: These extra soft cookies are fat and fluffy!

-- Ginger Pistachio Cookies: I added salty pistachios to my mom’s classic recipe.
-These ginger and molasses cookies are soft, salty, sweet, spiced, and total winners.
+- Ginger Pistachio Cookies: I add salty pistachios to my mom’s classic recipe.
+These ginger molasses cookies are soft, salty, sweet, and spiced.
 Find this recipe in Sally’s Cookie Addiction cookbook.

-- Crisp Molasses Cookies: These are oh so crisp and oh so snappy.
+- Crisp Molasses Cookies: Another favorite!
+These are extra crisp.
 If you’re looking for a crunchy molasses cookie, this one’s for you– they actually snap when you break them!

 If I had to chose, I would always reach for my mom’s recipe that lives in Sally’s Baking Addiction cookbook.
 Nothing compares to mom’s.